cisco/xr-telemetry-m2m-web/m2m.md

 Machine-to-Machine API
 ======================

-The Machine-to-Machine (M2M) API provides an abstraction layer to expose the capabilities and services of the router to external clients, providing users with a simple means to automate management operations.
+The Machine-to-Machine (M2M) API provides an experimental abstraction layer to expose the capabilities and services of the router to external clients, providing users with a simple means to automate management operations.
 The M2M API provides programmatic access to manageability data via the JSON-RPC protocol; a set of common JSON-RPC methods operate on all manageability data in the IOS-XR system.

 Concepts
 ========